What is dog-bite law?

 What information do you need to gather?

-The important thing is to get to the personal injury attorney as soon as possible so evidence is preserved.
-This enables the lawyer to hire an investigator to investigate other incidents involving that dog and dog owner.
+The important thing is to get to the Sherman Oaks personal injury attorney as soon as possible so evidence is preserved.
+This enables the Sherman Oaks lawyer to hire an investigator to investigate other incidents involving that dog and dog owner.

 why choose Sherman Oaks Dog Bite Attorneys at Fox and Fox Corporation?

-Our law firm pursues all avenues of justice for the client.
+Our Sherman Oaks DOG BITE Lawyer pursues all avenues of justice for the client.
 If a neighbor’s dog bites a child playing in the street, we will conduct an in-depth investigation into that person, that dog, the insurance coverage available, and any assets that the homeowner might have, including the equity in their own home, to compensate a victim of a dog bite.

 Sometimes, insurance is adequate and sometimes it is not.
 Occasionally, we have to look at other causes.
 We look at where that dog came from and determine whether that dog had known dangerous propensities when it was sold or adopted to the neighbor’s family, which might very well result in additional areas of damage recovery.